NFIBrokerage/chaps/README.md

     - the `:jason` dependency is optional and is only used if running `mix chaps.json`

+## Maintenance

+Given you are looking at a fork of a fork of a fork, and desire to modify upstream's changes against the intermediary fork:
+1. add a remote origin
+1. create a new branch
+1. hack, hack, hack your :black_heart: away
+1. create a pull request against the intermediary

 ## License/Notice

 This repository is a fork of